franciscop/superdom/README.md

 ## Select

-> The comments with a `#` at the end of some snippets are tests references

 It always returns **an array with the matched elements**, just get a property of *dom* with that selector:

 ```js